ryan-mcclue/unsw/gens4015/reflection.md

 Refers to specific points in the peer reviews or tutor comments

-TUTOR

 "?" around 'extreme time dilation', explain what scientific technology allowed to travel this fast

-PEERS

-this was specifically mentioned in mind conditioning of Forever War: "what is the scientific advancement that has allowed this to be possible?"

-in regards to Blade Runner disruption of nature

-(specifically outline what it currently means to be human and how science as impacted this)

 # GENS4015 Reflection
 It was suggested that I make the link between what topics I disscuss in my texts and how they relate to my thesis clearer.
 Tutor: "Be careful you don't end up doing just a critique on the text itself but that you keep it relevant to your topic"
-Peer: "It's important not to forget what you are trying to prove with your thesis" In line with this, I provide my definition of what I believe it currently means to be human.
+Peer: "It's important not to forget what you are trying to prove with your thesis" In line with this, I provide a definition that I will refer back to in my paragraphs to stay on topic.
-This is ....
-I will refer back to this definition in my paragraphs to stay on topic.
+What it currently means to be human is to interact with nature, be in touch with your emotions and to be modest.

 It was also noted that I need to specifically mention the particular scientific/technological advancements that have allowed the topics I discuss to be possible.
 Tutor: "Make sure to include scientific and technological discussion rather than just talking about societal effects!"
 Peer: "Mindful of not skipping over the scientific advancements discussion" The peer comment "Are scientific advancements the root cause of this?" follows this train of thought.
 Specifically, I need to state how a particular scientific/technological advancement has caused the topic I'm discussing.
-To pinpoint the particular advancement used, I had to investigate the current state of knowledge in the fields of psychology, human reproduction ...
+To pinpoint the particular advancement used, I had to investigate the current state of knowledge in a variety of fields.
+These included neuroscience, bio-engineering, artificial intelligence, computing and aerospace-engineering.
-I have updated relevent sections of my project outline to mention these advancements:
+I have included the updated sections of my project outline that mention these advancements.

 ## The Forever War:
 1. Disruption of Nature:
-  * PSYCHOLOGY
-    Extreme pychological manipulation and mind conditioning to alter natural thought processes.
+  * Advancements in neuroscience have allowed for extreme pychological manipulation and mind conditioning.
-    Soldiers have  their sense of empathy overridden in order to evoke intense hatred for the Taurans in battle.
-    General population is controlled towards homosexuality in order to control birth rates.
-Heterosexuality viewed as sociopathic.
-  * BIOLOGY
-    No natural births.
-No concept of a parent.
-Adolescent years spent in an institution.
+    The ability to selectively reinforce or destroy the electrical connections between the neurons and synapses in our brains allows for thought control.
+  * Advancements in biology have allowed for no natural births.
+    An egg is artificially fertilised with sperm and then introduced to an aritificial womb.
-    Eugenics council controls all production of life, ensuring everyone has similar traits.
+    Advancements in genetics have allowed for ensuring everyone has similar traits.
-    Eventually everyone is a clone.
+    ...
   * AI AND COMPUTING HARDWARE
+    reduction of size of transistors and memory cells wearable technology

     All interactions dominated by computers and machinery (at their mercy) Spaceships and major weapons are almost exclusively controlled by a computer.
     Physical acts like running and walking overriden by enhanced space suit.
     Education controlled with automated learning systems.
 2. Emotional Isolation:
   * ENGINEERING
+    Advanced propulsion systems to

     Extreme time dilation makes it impossible to maintain social bonds outside of the Army.
     Army deliberately moves squad members around to prevent developing relationships.
     Forced to to 'sack' (have sex) with members of your squad every night.